 Cloud computing may seem to offer cost savings over traditional IT, but unexpected expenses may quickly add up, such as data egress fees (charges for moving data out of the cloud) and any unexpected resource usage increases.

-Budgeting and regular cost assessments are key for managing expenses effectively to maximize return on investment while remaining proactive allows organizations to prevent surprise bills and ensure their cloud strategy remains financially sustainable.
+Budgeting and regular cost assessments are key for managing expenses effectively to maximize return on investment while remaining proactive allowing organizations to prevent surprise bills and ensure their cloud strategy remains financially sustainable.

 Key Considerations When Adopting Cloud Solutions